RodgerOliver/guides/vim.md

 - `q [register | key] [commands] q`: create macros.
 - `@[register]`: run macros.
 - `m[register]`: mark where the cursor is at on the register.
+- `M[register]`: mark where the cursor is at on the register and be be used in different files.
 - `\`[register]`: go to the register location.

 ## Mapping